Difference Between Termination for Default or Cause & Convenience T4C Government Contracts

-When the agency issues a contract termination notice, the FAR imposes certain contractor obligations.
+When the agency issues a contract termination notice, the Federal Acquisition Regulation imposes certain contractual obligations.
 For example, you must immediately stop the terminated work and immediately start to mitigate your damages.

 When deciding to submit your settlement proposal, you should pay special attention to the definition of allowable costs.
 Keep the following in mind.

-- Damages are derived from statute;
+- Termination for convenience compensation is derived from the statute;

 - You have a statutory deadline to submit your settlement proposal;

-Court’s View of Government’s Best Interest: Courts interpret the “best interest” standard very broadly in a government termination for convenience case.
+Courts interpret the “best interest” standard very broadly in a government convenience termination case.
 There are situations when contracting officers terminate the contract only to immediately reissue a new contract for the exact services or products.
 In these situations, a court may look at the agency’s actions to see if the contracting officer simply seeks to get a better deal.

 In the landmark case of Krygoski Const.
 Co. v.
 United States, 94 F.3d 1537, 1541 (Fed.
 Cir.
 1996), the Federal Circuit Court ruled that the contracting officer cannot terminate a contract in bad faith or abuse his or her discretion.

-If your company prevails in showing bad faith or an abuse of discretion, you can be fortunate to get common law damages over the statutory FAR termination damages.
+If your company prevails in showing bad faith or an abuse of discretion, you can be fortunate to get common law damages over the statutory damages.
 See the case of TigerSwan, Inc. v.
 United States, 110 Fed.
 Cl.
 336 (2013).
 As stated before, very few cases favor contractors on these topics.

 Hard evidence is what a court looks for.
 Companies should seriously look at the level of substantive evidence they have when deciding to go down this path.
-Here are a few suggestions of evidence to gather before contacting a government contract termination attorney.
+Here are a few suggestions of evidence to gather before contacting a government contract termination for default clause attorney.